Skip to main content

 A. Your Income Stream.

-Essentially, all the ways your church brings in money: online donations, tithes, fundraising revenue, anonymous donations, grants, etc.
+Essentially, all the ways your church brings in money: online donations, tithes, fundraising revenue, anonymous donations, church grants, etc.

 B. Your Personnel Expense.